-If this is a career you’re interested in, then it’s important that you be prepared for what the disciplines are going to demand of you.
+If a career being a first responder you’re interested in, then it’s important that you be prepared for what the disciplines are going to demand of you.

 Before we take a look into each emergency discipline, it’s worth looking at the qualifications and skills that are common among them all.
 As you can imagine, although they all respond to quite distinct situations, there are many things these guys do that may be quite similar.